Musa Smith: Professional career

-Pre-draft

 Baltimore Ravens

-Smith was drafted with the 13th pick of the third round (77th overall) in the 2003 NFL Draft.
+Smith was drafted with the 13th pick of the third round (77th overall) in the 2003 NFL draft.
 He played sparingly for much of 2003 and 2004.

 During a Week 11 game with the Dallas Cowboys in 2004, Smith was horse-collar tackled from behind by safety Roy Williams.
 Smith's right leg was trapped under the weight of his body, resulting in a severe compound fracture of his right tibia.
 The injury basically put Smith out of action for two seasons (he played only one game in 2005) and led to the NFL banning the tackle in May 2005.

 In the 2006 Ravens training camp, Smith outplayed Mike Anderson in the battle for the backup running back job behind Jamal Lewis.
 In three preseason games in 2006, Smith was tied for the NFL lead with LaMont Jordan with 123 rushing yards on 13 carries (7.9 yards per carry).

 In total, Smith has rushed for 262 yards and three touchdowns on 62 carries (4.2 yards per carry) in 34 regular season appearances with the Baltimore Ravens, he has also caught 28 passes for 180 yards as of the end of the 2006 season.

 He was the backup to Willis McGahee and had an increased role in the 2007 season as in past years he mainly played on special teams.
 Smith had 264 rushing yards and two touchdowns that year.

 Through his stay with the Ravens, Smith collected 132 rushes for 496 yards, and four touchdowns on a 3.8 yard average.
 He also had 54 catches for 363 yards, on a 6.7 yard receiving average.